ipzero209/Mothership/README.md

 # Mothership

 Purpose: Provision mulitiple Palo Alto Networks firewalls via serial console server and SSH.
-This version can be considered a development version, no testing has been completed yet.
-Once testing is complete, this readme will be updated with detailed instructions.
+This version can be considered a development version, initial testing has been completed.
+This works as-is.
+Future features have not been tested.

 Requirements: